NordVPN Review - UPDATED Jul. 2017

 There are also plenty of useful tutorials, as well as a lively online community, with a message board and profiles on all the most popular social media websites.

 Support staff is available 24/7 via e-mail, live chat, and Facebook.
-Response times are decent and the staff is friendly and efficient.
+While researching for this NordVPN review, we concluded that response times are decent and the staff is friendly and efficient.

 NordVPN offers three plans – Simple, Standard and Best Offer.
 The Simple plan lasts one month and costs $11.95.
 The Standard plan is good for six months and costs $7 per month while the Best Offer, which gives you a year of VPN, costs $5.75 per month, billed annually.